Raandino/Marital-Status-App/README.md

 ## Overview

-This project was developed as a technical test for a FrontEnd position.
+This project was developed as a technical test for a React-native FrontEnd position.
 The main goal was to retrieve and display a list of \"Marital Status\" records from a bank's database.
 This application was built using **React Native** v0.74.5 and utilizes **Expo** for development.

 ## Features